 - \$10 per student based on WSS enrollment projections.
-This allocation does not get adjusted. - \$500 per Elementary Bilingual Orientation Center (BOC) site.
+This allocation does not get adjusted. - \$250 total per Elementary Newcomer sites.

 Services

 The WSS model allocates funds for translation or interpretation services and community outreach.
 A \$13 per student school allocation will be determined on spring projected student enrollment.
 This allocation does not get adjusted.
 These funds are preloaded into commitment item 3062 (classified extra-time) and 4012/4022 (associated pension and payroll taxes), in sub org "T." Translation and interpretation cost guidelines: